JoshAshby/House-Inventory-API/README.md

 -------------
 A simple API written in Python which handles all the nasty stuff for keeping a basic inventory

-This branch of the API uses web.py, MySQL and mod_wsgi instead of Perl for the API, however the client and the webinterface will remain the same across all branches (however the code base will have to change due to url scheme changes).
-If this ends up working better, it may be adopted as the master branch, and the Perl-OO branch (the main API branch currently) will be left behind.
-(Which has already happened.)
+This branch of the API uses web.py, MySQL and mod_wsgi instead of Perl for the API, however the client and the web interface will remain the same across all branches (however the code base will have to change due to url scheme changes (hasn't happened yet due to API work)).

 This branch may also intergrate R as the main statistics generation for the products.
 (It does but it doesn't, because rpy2 doesn't like to run in a web.py session, and makes the program hang without any errors...) as a result, This branch includes a copy of linear.py (known as ashmath.py in this branch), my own Vector math type for Python which is used for the